 - If you need to provide any specification with respect to your measurement (for example you want your actual jeans bottom, or thighs or hips to be of a particular size only) provide it in additional instruction column.

-- It will save you time if you write down the measurements on a piece of paper and then fill them out.
-This is important because if the details you typed into the site are lost, you can still write them down on paper.
+- It will save you time if you note the measurements on a piece of paper first and then fill it all together.
+This is important as in case the details are lost while feeding on the site, you still till have them on paper.

 While measuring, position the tape very close to the body without tightening.

-Measure your waistband from the back (and also measure your waistline), down to the front of your belt, basically from the top of the waistline and the tape measure between your legs, and bring it to the waistline.
-Please refer to the waist line provided above to calculate the crotch.
+Measure from the back of your waistband (taken while measuring your waist), down and around, upto the front of your waistband – basically starting from the top of the back waist line and wrap around the measuring tape between your legs and take it all the way to the top of the front waist line.
+Please consider the waist line as provided above, for calculating the crotch.

-First take the waist line taken for measuring your waist (above calculation) as the base.
+First take the waist line taken for measuring your waist (calculated above) as the base.
 Measure the side of your leg from the waistline.
 Keep the tape parallel to your leg and let it flow free to the floor.
 This will be the outer length of your jeans.
-You can measure it barefoot or in shoes, depending on your preference.
+You can take this measurement either bare footed or wearing your shoes depending on your preference.

 Measure the circumference of your knee line at the widest point of the knee by placing the tape measure close to the body without tightening.

-Measure the circumference of your ankle line place the tape measure near your body, don’t tighten it.
+Measure circumference of your ankle line by placing the tape measure close to the body without tightening.